PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 5.2 Myelosuppression

-PLUVICTO can cause severe and life-threatening myelosuppression, including anemia, thrombocytopenia, leukopenia, and neutropenia.
 In the VISION study, Grade 3 or 4 decreased hemoglobin (15%), decreased platelets (9%), decreased leukocytes (7%), and decreased neutrophils (4.5%) occurred in patients treated with PLUVICTO.
-Grade ≥ 3 pancytopenia occurred in 1.1% (which includes two fatal events) in patients treated with PLUVICTO.
-Two deaths (0.4%) due to intracranial hemorrhage and subdural hematoma in association with thrombocytopenia were observed in patients who received PLUVICTO.
-One death due to sepsis and concurrent neutropenia was observed in patients who received PLUVICTO.
+Grade ≥ 3 pancytopenia occurred in 1.1% (which includes two fatal events) of patients treated with PLUVICTO.
+Two deaths (0.4%) occurred due to intracranial hemorrhage and subdural hematoma in association with thrombocytopenia, one death (0.2%) occurred due to sepsis and concurrent neutropenia, and one death (0.2%) occurred due to bone marrow failure.

 5.3 Renal Toxicity

-PLUVICTO can cause severe renal toxicity.
-In the VISION study, Grade 3 or 4 acute kidney injury (3%) and increased creatinine (0.9%) occurred in patients treated with PLUVICTO.
+In the PSMAfore study, Grade 3 or 4 acute kidney injury (1.3%) occurred in patients treated with PLUVICTO.
+In the VISION study, Grade 3 or 4 acute kidney injury (3.4%) occurred in patients treated with PLUVICTO.

 5.4 Embryo-Fetal Toxicity